 Greek Orthodox Godparent Responsibilities

-The godparents selected for a child who will receive a Greek baptism is expected to pay for all the items needed for the ceremony.
+The godparents selected for a child receiving a Greek baptism are expected to pay for all the items needed for the ceremony.
 After the child receives Holy Unction, the godparents typically bathe the child to clean off some of the oil.
 Greek Orthodox godparents may also be expected to:

 - Take the child to Holy Communion three times